Peripheral ulcerative keratitis: Causes

-Anatomy and pathogenesis
+Pathogenesis

 The corneal epithelium consists of five to six layers of cells with a total thickness of around 0.52mm.
 The cornea thickens to 0.65mm towards the periphery of the cornea.
 Stroma, which accounts for 90% of the corneal thickness, refers to the middle layer between epithelium and endothelium.
 It is present in the peripheral cornea to act as a transitional zone between the sclera and cornea.
 Limbal vasculature, deriving from capillaries that surround the peripheral cornea, supplies the stroma.
 Various molecules normally diffuse from these capillaries at the periphery to the central cornea.
 With limited diffusion, there is a higher concentration of IgM, factor C1 of the complement cascade, and Langerhans cells.

 Any kind of inflammatory stimulus present in the peripheral cornea results in recruitment of neutrophil and activation of both classical and alternative pathways of immune response, namely the humoral and cell-mediated autoimmune responses.
 These responses will lead to the formation of antigen-specific antibodies to combat foreign antigens.
 However, antigen-antibody complexes formed may deposit in the vascular endothelium and activate complements leading to severe local inflammation.
 Under this circumstance, inflammatory cells, such as macrophages and neutrophils, enter the peripheral cornea.
 These inflammatory cells release enzymes protease and collagenases, causing potential disruption of the corneal stroma.
 The additional release of cytokines, for example, interleukin-1, from these cells further accelerates the process of stromal destruction.